What is a Community Vision?

 How much time will it take to be part of the Community Panel?

 If you are a successful Panel applicant, we will work with you to ensure you have the support you need to take part.
-This may include supporting you to participate at a Council venue such as a library, providing technical support, or looking at other ways you could participate.

 When will I find out if I am on the Community Panel?

 Applications close on Friday 16 April 2021.
 Successful applicants will be notified in early May 2021.

 I am interested but I still have questions?